Week Eleven Planner

 Preparing Well in Advance of the Meeting

-Scouts will be cooking, serving, and eating with their educators during this meeting.Â Scouts have had time to plan whether they want to arrive early and cook beforehand or bring dishes from home.
+Scouts will be cooking, serving, and eating with their parents and multiple generations of family during this meeting.Â Scouts have had time to plan whether they want to arrive early and cook beforehand or bring dishes from home.

 As Scouts arrive, they need to divide up in groups:Â those decorating, those setting the table, and those cooking.

-The Greeter should stand near the door to greet educators as they come in.
+The Greeter should stand near the door to greet families as they come in.

-Scouts sit down to dinner with their educators.
+Scouts sit down to dinner with their families.